Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 * Predicted Asymptomatic/Presymptomatic Infections in a Group of Size N =  Total Asymptomatic/Presymptomatic Infections / Knox County's Population \* N

 ### The West High School Model Rational
 * The West High School model was designed to capture the fact that as of 8/17/2020 people under the age of 18 have had ~60 cases per 10,000 minors, while adults 18-64 have had ~150 cases per 10,000 18-64 year-old adults.
 As such, this model should be more accurate for West High School with its large number of minors.
 This model will also--at least initially--predict much fewer asymp. / presymp. infections than the normal one.
 This might change as schools reopen and the minor cases go up.
+This model is also used for school predictions of sizes other than West in both the program and the daily_school_risk_huge.csv file.

 ### Extra West Model Assumptions
 6) The prediction assumes that the population of West High School is 1090 people (1443 students + 82 teaching staff - 435 students that chose the online option).
 The student and teaching staff numbers are for the 2018-2019 school year from https://nces.ed.gov/ccd/schoolsearch/school_detail.asp?Search=1&DistrictID=4702220&SchoolPageNum=6&ID=470222000822.